-The City of Mobile has dedicated available matching funds to satisfy the HOME match requirements.
+The City of Mobile has dedicated available matching funds to satisfy the HOME match requirements, should they be needed.
 Periodically, individual projects provide additional sources of match through opportunities such as donated materials or land.
-In PY 2017 the City provided enough match to be carried over and cover the entire PY 2018.
-Any match identified during PY 2018 will be carried over to cover a portion of match requirements for PY 2019.
+In PY 2017 the City provided enough match to be carried over and cover the entire PY 2018 and 2019.
+Any match identified during PY 2019 will be carried over to cover a portion of match requirements for PY 2020.

-During the 2018 program year, the City continued to survey the eligible tax delinquent properties that were available through the City's Neigborhood Renewal Program, which allows the City to acquire tax-delinquent properties and move them back into productive use.
-The City is now also requesting that developers interested in the HOME Program bring more to the project than has been done prior to PY 2015.
+During the 2019 program year, the City continued to survey the eligible tax delinquent properties that were available through the City's Neigborhood Renewal Program, which allows the City to acquire tax-delinquent properties and move them back into productive use.
+The City is now also requesting that developers interested in the HOME Program bring more to the project than has been done prior.
 The first of these heavily leveraged projects began in PY 2018 when two developers committed funds to 4 new houses.
 The City entered into its first two ever contracts with for-profit developers on a homebuyer new construction property.
 The first contract had the City at just over half of the funding and the second had the City at under 40% of the total funding.
 This is in stark contrast to previous projects where the City would typically be 95-100% of project funding.
+These two developers were again active during PY 2019, entering into additional contracts with the City for new single family housing.
+One of the developers also began purchasing and rehabilitating blighted properties for affordable housing with City assistance and the City added an additional developer to rehabilitate blighted property for affordable housing.